nicksstapleton/blog/_posts/2023-09-07-logos-discounts.md

 This is the glory of Logos base packages.
 If there are specific resources you want, check on the resource page to see if they’re included in any Logos base packages.
 This is the best way to get your resource, sometimes cheaper than its list price on its own _and_ get more resources thrown in for cheap (or free)!

-Speaking of resources, if you are looking for recommendations, I have written about the six most important categories to prioritize to build out your Logos library [here](https://www.nickstapleton.me/logos-resources/).
+Speaking of resources, if you are looking for recommendations, I have written about the six most important categories to prioritize and suggest 50+ resources to build out your Logos library [here](https://www.nickstapleton.me/logos-resources/).

 ## 5. Payment Plan